 Req?
-Parameter Description ✓ 01 Application Code Select the List of Values to find your application. ✓ 02 Word Process Enter the number corresponding to the extract needed: Extract Option • 0 - Banner "printed" letter (default) • 1 - Microsoft Word "download" file • 2 - WordPerfect "download" file Choosing 1 or 2 produces an output file that contains a header record containing all of the variables that are used in the letter and the records for each ID in the population separated by commas.
-The name of the file that is produced is the name of the letter with the extension. doc.
-Example: James Quick's letter would be JQ_LETR.doc. ✓ 03 Print ALL Pending Enter Y to print all pending letters for the application code.
-Letters Enter N to print a specific letter.
+Parameter Description √ × 01 Application Code Select the List of Values to find your application.
+02 Word Processor Extract Option Enter the number corresponding to the extract needed: O - Banner "printed" letter (default) 1 - Microsoft Word "download" file 2 - WordPerfect "download" file Choosing 1 or 2 produces an output file that contains a header record containing all of the variables that are used in the letter and the records for each ID in the population separated by commas.
+Note: If this option is 1 (Word) or 2 (WordPerfect), ~ 03 Print ALL Pending Letters you do not need a #DT paragraph.
+Enter Y to print all pending letters for the application code.
+Enter N to print a specific letter.
 The default value is N .
 04 Letter Code Enter the letter code of the letter to be printed.
 05 Sort Variable To sort the printed letters in a specific order, enter the name of a variable that determines the order.
 The sort variable must be contained in the letter.
 06 Term Code Required for the Student System only.
 All other systems use the default value of 999999.

 Req?
 Parameter Description ✓ 07 Module Code Enter the one character module code associated with the letter being produced.
 This code updates the print date of published materials in the mail table that matches the module code entered and produces a list of the recipients and their materials in the report control information.
 Published materials are items that are sent to individuals but are not printed by Banner Letter Generation, such as college catalogs, sports brochures, and preprinted forms.
-A Admissions B Billing C Constituent G Gifts/Pledges F Registration H History R Recruiting 08 Audit Indicator Enter Y to run in audit mode.
+A Admissions B Billing C Constituent G Gifts/Pledges F Registration H History R Recruiting 08 Audit Indicator Enter $Y$ to run in audit mode.
 One sample letter is produced for each letter code extracted.
 No updates are done.
 Enter N to produce letters and a summary report.
 It updates the print dates for the generated letters existing on the Mail Query Form (GUIMAIL) or creates a new entry.
 It also deletes all the data in the Letter Collector Table (GLRCOLR) for the letters selected to print.
 09 Free Format Date 1 Used only for producing letters via Banner.
 It is not used if you are performing an extract for Microsoft Word or WordPerfect.
 Enter a free formatted date to be printed on the requested letter for variable DATE1.
 DATE1 can be a variable on a letter that has not been built on the Variable Rules Definition Form (GLRVRBL).
 Its value becomes what is entered for the parameter.